haihala/whoops-all-grapplers/docs/gameplay_spec/characters/cpo.md

   - Full bar is 2s
     - Timer is also indicated as a ring that contracts around the character
     - At the end the ring expands to a thin pillar and vanishes after time is up
-  - Pressing it again stops it
-    - Things grants a 1s buff
+  - Hitting with a move will grant buffs to that move
     - Buff level depends on how close to the 1.5s mark you got
       - There is an bell that indicates level
         - N dings for level N
           - Accompanied by a ripple effect on the ground
         - Failure sound for misses
         - Dismissal sound for untriggered
       - Visual effect as well
         - Super Sayan aura flashing up and down
-    - If buff is unused, forces chest grabbing animation
-  - If not stopped, nothing happens
-    - There is a 1s cooldown before timer can start again
 - Buff levels
   - Level 3
     - Frame perfect (1f)